Practice & Projects · OrevateAI

 The easiest way is often to press and hold the base letter on your keyboard.
 A small pop-up menu will appear, allowing you to select the desired diacritic by typing the corresponding number.
 For example, holding ‘e’ will show options for é, è, ê, ë, etc.

-Similar to macOS, press and hold the letter key.
-A menu of accented variations will appear.
-You can also change your keyboard settings to include different language layouts.
+Similar to macOS, press and hold the letter key on your virtual keyboard.
+A selection of accented characters will appear, which you can then tap to insert.

 Diacritical Marks Across Languages